JohnDevAc/streamsquirrel/README.md

 ```

 ## Notes / Limitations
+- THE GOLDEN IMAGE WILL DISABLE YOUR WIFI ON BOOT THIS IS ETH0 ONLY
 - This implementation expects NDI audio frames to be Float32 planar, which is typical for NDI SDK audio v2.
 - The bridge currently supports **48kHz, 2-channel** AES67 output.
   - If the NDI source is not 48kHz or not 2ch, the pipeline will refuse to start for that slot.